akintunero/network-bombers-ccna-challenge/Remote_Office_Network/documentation.md

 ### 12. Conclusion
-In this project, we successfully designed and configured a secure, redundant WAN network to ensure high availability and performance across multiple sites.
+In this project, we successfully designed and configured a secure, redundant WAN network that ensures high availability and performance across multiple sites.
 The key elements of the design included:

 **IPSec VPN:** Secure communication was established between the HQ, Branch 1, and Branch 2 using IPSec VPN tunnels, ensuring safe and encrypted data transmission over the WAN.